Big TV shows and YouTube channels have glamorized home flipping in the Flickertail State. The profits seem big and the process seems easy.

 1. How to flip houses with no money in North Dakota?

 An individual need not invest their own money in the flipping business.
-A potential house flipper can get money through other sources such as hard money lenders, private investors, flipping investors, home equity, crowdfunding, and wholesale properties in North Dakota.
+You can flip without money through other sources such as hard money lenders, private investors, wholesalers, flipping investors, home equity, and crowdfunding.